 Her love of reading and good stories blossomed into a fascination with genre fiction, which continues to this day.

 “As a woman, I feel like we’re living in a golden age of storytelling.
-There's been a fantastic shift where female characters are moving beyond their traditional tropes in genre stories - science fiction, fantasy, superheroes, etc. We're starting to see characters who aren't just there to serve as a counterpoint to the hero either by being a love interest, a mother figure or the negative reflection of those two archetypes.
+There's been a fantastic shift where female characters are moving beyond their traditional tropes in genre stories - science fiction, fantasy, heroes, etc. We're starting to see characters who aren't just there to serve as a counterpoint to the hero either by being a love interest, a mother figure or the negative reflection of those two archetypes.
 They have their own story arcs outside of the male lead and those stories aren't ‘sacrificed’ to propel his story forward.”

 “My favorite part of all of this is the effect it's having on my kids,” she says.